ahabhgk/ahabhgk.top/src/posts/expected-life-after-graduation/index.md

 ![vueconf](./assets/vueconf.jpg)

-After a period of internship in Bytedance, let me learn a lot, but every day is very tired.Today I watched the live broadcast of the Vue Conf, which made me feel the difference between open source and companies, so I began to wonder what kind of life I wanted to live.
+After a period of internship in Bytedance, let me learn a lot, but every day is very tired.
+Today I watched the live broadcast of the Vue Conf, which made me feel the difference between open source and companies, so I began to wonder what kind of life I wanted to live.

 - A WLB job, but good pay
 - Have time to participate in open source